Tips for Getting Better Sleep

 7. FALL ASLEEP HAPPY

-When you lay down to go to sleep, spend the 10 minutes or so that it takes you to drift off to sleep giving thanks for all of the good things that you got to experience and accomplish that day.
-And then spend the first 10 minutes or so when you wake up the next morning giving thanks for all of the good things that you are looking forward to that day.
+When you lay down to go to sleep at night, I would encourage you to spend the 10 minutes or so that it takes you to drift off to sleep giving thanks to the universe for all of the good things that you got to experience and accomplish that day, and to then spend the first 10 minutes or so when you wake up the next morning giving thanks for all of the good things that you are looking forward to that day.

 I would also encourage you not to ask for anything while doing this, but to simply count your many blessings and express gratitude for all that you already have.